Advanced Worship Leader Training for NC Baptists

 #3 Class at Southeastern Seminary as part of the Graduate Certificate in Worship Ministry offered through Southeastern Baptist Theological Seminary.

 (Note: One of these four classes may require a few days on campus at SEBTS.
 Students enrolled at SEBTS may take MUS7678 for three hours credit to help fulfill a degree; those students should select this option.
 The SEBTS graduate certificates are tailor-made for students looking for seminary training in a flexible and easily accessible format.
 Students in the certificate program have the flexibility to continue serving the church while getting the ministry preparation they need for effective ministry.
 Their graduate certificates are perfect for anyone looking for an on-ramp into seminary degrees, specialized training in addition to a current degree track, or alumni wanting to take specific courses for more effective ministry.)
+Check out these links for more information from SEBTS: Program.
+Policies.

 Note: Participants signing up for this option MUST choose the Caraway Conference Center option for the retreat site/dates.